When you refinance your mortgage, you get a new loan to replace the current mortgage. And if you have enough equity, you can do a cash-out refinance.

 Which is right for you?

 When you get a cash-out refi, you'll pay interest for the life of the loan, which could be 15 or 30 years.
-So, it's best to spend your cash-out refi money on a long-term purpose, such as for home renovations or to free up money for a down payment on a second home.
-If that describes your needs, find your best mortgage deal.
+So it's best to spend your cash-out refi money on a long-term purpose, such as for home renovations or to free up money for a down payment on a second home.
+If that describes your needs, find your best mortgagedeal.

-On top of that, it rarely makes sense to get a cash-out refinance at a higher interest rate than you're currently paying.
+On top of that, it seldom makes sense to get a cash-out refinance at a higher interest rate than you're currently paying.
 If you can't snag a lower interest rate, it's often better to keep the current mortgage and take cash out of your home via a home equity loan or HELOC.

 Similarly, if you want to spend the money on a shorter-term purpose -- to buy a car or consolidate credit card debt -- it's usually better to get a home equity loan or HELOC.
 Why?
 Because you'll pay those off faster, and your total interest paid will be lower.

 But if you want to use your home's equity to pay off credit card debt, be aware that you ultimately could lose your home if you don't repay.
+For more, read about five good reasons (and one bad reason) to spend your home equity.

 More From Bankrate.com